-A few of the unique features on this trail include Devil’s Kitchen, the most active sinkhole in Sedona, Seven Sacred pools, a series of descending pools, and 3 natural arches.
+A few of the unique features found on this trail include Devil’s Kitchen, the most active sinkhole in Sedona, Seven Sacred pools, a series of descending pools, and 3 natural arches.

-Arches – After passing the Red Rock Secret Wilderness area (at a little over a mile into the hike), you will be able to see the 3 beautiful arches from the trail.
+After passing the Red Rock Secret Wilderness area (at a little over a mile into the hike), you will be able to see the 3 beautiful arches from the trail.
 To get a closer look, you can choose to take a detour right (as opposed to staying left on the main trail), at the Wilderness boundary and continue up a short, steep side trail that will take you up closer to the arches.

-After the wilderness portion of the hike, the trail becomes a little steeper and rougher as you make your way up to Brin’s Mesa at the 2 mile point.
+Following the wilderness portion of the hike, the trail becomes a little steeper and rougher as you make your way up to Brin’s Mesa at the 2 mile point.
 At about 2.25 miles, it crosses the Brin’s Mesa trail.
 You can now turn back around or combine trails to make a longer loop.
 Combining Brin’s Mesa, Cibola Pass, and Jordan’s trail makes the journey a 6 mile loop (check the map by the start of the trail-head to plan your route).

-Although the total mileage from Soldier’s Pass to Brin’s Mesa is only 2.25 making your round trip distance about 4.5 miles, the distance and effort exerted can feel much more intense on hot days.
+Although the total mileage from Soldier’s Pass to Brin’s Mesa is only 2.25 making your round trip distance about 4.5 miles, the effort exerted can feel much more intense on hot days.
 I would say the trail is moderate as there are a few steep sections, shade is limited, and it’s a bit confusing.

 Enter the following coordinates into your GPS: 34°53’03.4″N 111°47’01.8″W